Long Beach Camerata Singers

-The Long Beach Camerata Singers was founded in 1966 by Frank Allen as the Vocal Arts Ensemble, and served as the resident chorus for the Long Beach Bach Festival, which he founded in 1973.
-In 1983 Dr. David Wilson, a professor of choral music at USC, succeeded Frank Allen and led the choir for over twenty years, expanding the Camerata Singers’ repertoire and changing its name.
-Under his baton, the chorus first toured Europe in 1999.
-In 2005, CSULB choral director Dr. Jonathan Talberg was appointed artistic director.
+Long Beach Camerata Singers was founded in 1966 by Frank Allen as the Vocal Arts Ensemble and served as the resident chorus for the Long Beach Bach Festival, which he founded in 1975.
+In 1983, Dr. David Wilson, a professor of choral music at USC, succeeded Frank Allen and led the choir for over twenty years, expanding the Camerata Singers’ repertoire and choosing its name.
+Under his baton, the chorus toured Europe in 1999 and 2005.
+CSULB choral director Dr. Jonathan Talberg was appointed artistic director in 2005.
 He added a core of professional singers to the ranks and led a second European tour in 2006.
-From 2009 to 2017 Dr. Robert Istad, director of choral studies at CSU Fullerton, led the choir as its artistic director, expanding the auditioned ensemble to 90 voices and raising the group to the professional level for which it is known today.
-The 2017-18 season marks the introduction of the choir’s newest artistic director, Dr. James K. Bass, professor of choral studies at UCLA and Associate Conductor of the professional chamber choir Seraphic Fire.
+From 2009 to 2017 Dr. Robert Istad, director of choral studies at CSU Fullerton, led the choir as its artistic director, expanding the auditioned ensemble to 90 voices and raising the group to the professional-quality level for which it is known today.
+Dr. James K. Bass joined the organization in 2017, bringing new partnerships with his position as director of choral studies at UCLA and associate conductor of the Miami-based professional chamber choir, Seraphic Fire.

 In 2015 the choir established an artistic partnership with the Long Beach Symphony Orchestra to serve as its official chorus.
 Long Beach Camerata Singers also performs regularly with other arts organizations, including Musica Angelica Baroque Orchestra, the Pacific Symphony, Long Beach Opera, Long Beach Youth Chorus, and the South Bay Children’s Chorale.